Skip to content

 Short answers, pulled from the story.

-Which tribes were involved in the Migration Period?
+Which tribes migrated during the Migration Period?

 How many people migrated during the Migration Period?